The POTS Care Difference

 Mast Cell Activation Syndrome patients will notice a variety of symptoms, some of which are unpleasant but manageable, and others which are immobilizing and resistant to treatment.
 You can experience depression, anxiety, and mild or severe fatigue when MCAS affects your brain.
 When mast cells activate in your GI tract, you may feel nausea, diarrhea, and vomiting.
 Other symptoms include an increased or rapid heart rate, muscle pain, and flushing in the face, neck, and chest.
 When MCAS affects your skin, you can suffer from hives, itching in your nose or throat, rashes, and inflammation.
 Blood work is needed for diagnosis (and to rule out other causes of similar symptoms).

-How we deal with Mast Cell Activation Syndrome
+How We Deal With Mast Cell Activation Syndrome (MCAS)

 At POTS Care, we first need to determine if your symptoms are truly due to mast cell activation.
 Numerous conditions can mimic mast cell activation but need to be identified to properly treat the patient.
 If these are not identified the patient can be left to suffer, but they often assume (sadly) there is nothing else to be done.
 We are careful to analyze inflammation (even down to the genes involved!) to properly diagnose this condition and those that present similarly to mast cell activation.